ScriptWare-Software/html-to-md/README.md

 Nested structures like lists and tables are handled via a recursive approach: when the parser encounters a node that can contain other nodes (like a list or a table), it makes a recursive call to process the child nodes associated with it.

 The parser also manages the indentation level of nested lists by using a counter, which increments when a new list is encountered and decrements when a list ends.
 This counter is used to prefix the right number of tab characters to the list items.

-### Error Handling
-As of writing (4th of August 2023), if the HTML input is malformed or otherwise straight-up incorrectly formatted, the parser will just return back the unaltered input HTML.